 What is the difference between a cluster and a galaxy?

 As a general rule, though, when astronomers talk about star clusters, they are simply referring to groups of stars that grew up together and have essentially the same origins.
 These are then divided into either globular clusters, which contain hundreds of thousands of old stars tightly grouped together, or open clusters, which usually contain a few hundred loosely clustered younger stars.

-There are around 200 billion stars in the Milky Way galaxy (where we live), and of all those stars there are about 160 tight little groupings which we call globular clusters that hang around in our neck-of-the-woods.
+There are around 200 billion stars in the Milky Way galaxy, where we live.
+Of all those stars there are about 160 tight little groupings which we call globular clusters which hang around in our neck of the woods.
 Not to say they’re nearby, but they do orbit the galactic center at our range in the spiral arms, in a halo around the entire thing.
-In fact the nearest one, Messier 4 in the constellation of Scorpius, is located about 7,000 light years distant.
+In fact, the nearest one, Messier 4 in the constellation of Scorpius, is located about 7,000 light years distant.

 They’re certainly not unique to our galaxy, though, and have been observed in thousands of galaxies in every direction we look.
 One, the Omega Centauri globular cluster, is known to have an intermediately-sized black hole at its center, so they’re not the exclusive domains of galaxies alone!